-How to request offshore permission To request permission to perform offshore services, submit an Offshore Services Attestation form to us.
+How to request offshore permission: Send an Offshore Services Attestation form to us.

-F. Fulfill federal and state compliance obligations
+G. Fulfil federal and state compliance obligations

-You may be subject to other federal and state laws, rules, and regulations.
+You may be subject to other federal and state laws, rules and regulations.
 You'll still need to fulfill these, but they aren't covered in this guide.
-We expect your organization to comply with all applicable federal and state laws, rules, and regulations.
+We expect your organization to comply with all applicable federal and state laws, rules and regulations.
 If you have questions about the compliance obligations for the services your organization performs, simply email us at MedicareFDR@Aetna.com or ask your Aetna® relationship manager.

-G. Monitor and audit first tier and downstream entities
+H. Monitor and audit FDRs

-CMS needs us to develop and implement a strategy for monitoring and auditing our first tier entities.
+CMS requires us to develop and implement a strategy for monitoring and auditing our first tier entities.
 This helps ensure they comply with all applicable laws and regulations.